CosPGD: an efficient white-box adversarial attack for pixel-wise prediction tasks: Related work

 \section{Related work}

-The vulnerability of NNs to adversarial attacks was first explored in \citet{fgsm} for image classification, proposing the Fast Gradient Sign Method (FGSM).
-FGSM is a single-step (one-iteration) white-box adversarial attack that perturbs the input in the direction of its gradient, generated from backpropagating the loss, with a small step size, such that the model prediction becomes incorrect.
+The vulnerability of DNNs to adversarial attacks was first explored in \cite{fgsm} for image classification, proposing the Fast Gradient Sign Method (FGSM).
+FGSM is a single-step (one iteration) white-box adversarial attack that perturbs the input in the direction of its gradient, generated from backpropagating the loss, with a small step size, such that the model prediction becomes incorrect.
 Due to its fast computation, it is still a widely used approach.
-Numerous subsequent works have been directed towards generating effective adversarial attacks for diverse tasks including NLP~\cite{nlp_attack1, nlp_attack2, nlp_attack3}, or 3D tasks~\cite{3d_attack1, 3d_attack2}.
-Yet, the high input dimensionality of image classification models results in the striking effectiveness of adversarial attacks in this field~\cite{fgsm}.
-A vast line of work has been dedicated to assessing the quality and robustness of representations learned by the network, including the curation of dedicated evaluation data for particular tasks~\cite{unforeseenadvasaries, commoncorruptions, naturaladversarial} or the crafting of effective adversarial attacks.
-Patch attacks perturb a localized region in the image~ (e.g.~\cite{advpatch1}), while methods such as proposed in \cite{fgsm,pgd,pgdl2,apgd,deepfool,croce2020reliable,ACFH2020square,c_and_w,decoupling} argue in a Lipschitz continuity motivated way that a robust network's prediction should not change drastically if the perturbed image is within the epsilon-ball of the original image and thus optimize attacks globally within the epsilon neighborhood of the original input.
-Our proposed CosPGD approach follows this line of work.
+Numerous subsequent works have been directed towards generating effective adversarial attacks for diverse tasks including NLP~\citep{nlp_attack1, nlp_attack2, nlp_attack3}, or 3D tasks~\citep{3d_attack1, 3d_attack2}.
+Yet, the high input dimensionality of image classification models results in the striking effectiveness of adversarial attacks in this field~\citep{fgsm, jia2022multiguard}.
+A vast line of work has been dedicated to assessing the quality and robustness of representations learned by the network, including the curation of dedicated evaluation data for particular tasks~\citep{unforeseenadvasaries, commoncorruptions, naturaladversarial} or the crafting of effective adversarial attacks.
+These adversarial attacks can be image-wide or localized in a small region or patch.
+These perturbations are in a small region of the image and are called Patch Attacks~(e.g.~\cite{advpatch1,scheurer2024detection}), while methods such as proposed in \cite{fgsm,pgd,pgdl2,apgd,deepfool,croce2020reliable,ACFH2020square,c_and_w,decoupling, mifgsm} argue in a Lipschitz continuity motivated way that a robust network's prediction should not change drastically if the perturbed image is within the epsilon-ball of the original image and thus optimize attacks globally within the epsilon neighborhood of the original input.
+Our proposed CosPGD follows this line of work.